BabylonJS/Babylon.js/packages/tools/accessibility/README.md

 Example:
 https://playground.babylonjs.com/?snapshot=refs/pull/12074/merge#C9GZTF#6

-### When is AccessibilityTree Updated
+### When is HTML twins Updated
-Your scene might be not static, and you may want to update the accessibility tree when your scene is changed.
-The accessibility tree will automatically update when:
+Your scene might be not static, and you may want to update html twins when your scene is changed.
+The html twins will automatically update when:

 - A Node (Mesh or TransformNode) is added/removed in a scene;
 - A Node (Mesh or TransformNode)'s enabled status is changed;